DmitryZorin/copilot-cli-for-beginners/01-setup-and-first-steps/README.md

 ## Essential Slash Commands

-These commands work in interactive mode. **Start with just these seven** - they cover 90% of daily use:
+These commands work in interactive mode. **Start with just these** - they cover 90% of daily use:

 | Command | What It Does | When to Use |
 |---------|--------------|-------------|